The Roman Catholic Parish of Lady, Star of the Sea, Weymouth, Dorset, UK

 For the full version of this article, please click here

-If you are interested in becoming an Eucharistic Minister of Holy Communion, please contact in the first instance Pauline Touhey whose email address is
+If you are interested in becoming an Eucharistic Minister of Holy Communion, please contact Tony Adams in the Parish Office.

 This small group arrange the flowers during the liturgical year for the glory of God and the adornment of His church.
 We have a rota and would welcome newcomers.